 Nonetheless, the Houma made repeated efforts to gain federal recognition and build political alliances with the US government during the first decade of the nineteenth century.
 For instance, in 1806 Houma representatives from Ascension Parish met with territorial governor William C. C. Claiborne to discuss political matters.
 Similarly, in 1811 Chief Chac Chouma met with Claiborne to reaffirm the Houma’s friendship and receive presents from the governor.
 Yet no formal treaty was ever made, and Claiborne estimated that, at that time, the Houma nation did “not exceed eighty souls.”

 As American settlers pressed into the Louisiana territory, conflicts with local tribes escalated, resulting in violence and anti–Native American sentiment among the settlers.
-Like many other native tribes in the region, the Houma were pushed into the bayous and onto less desirable tracts of land.
-During the nineteenth century, the Houma gradually moved south to their current settlements along the bayous of Terrebonne and Lafourche parishes, where they remained relatively isolated through the first half of the twentieth century.
+Like many other Native tribes in the region, the Houma were pushed into the bayous and onto less desirable tracts of land.
+During the nineteenth century, the Houma gradually moved south to their current settlements along the bayous of Terrebonne and Lafourche Parishes, where they remained relatively isolated through the first half of the twentieth century.
 The Houma tribe continued to live and support themselves in this swampy environment by hunting, fishing, weaving baskets and mats, and farming.

-Today—generations after they resettled from their tradition homeland into Acadian lands of south Louisiana and intermarried with local Acadians—the Houma are regarded as a bastion of Louisiana French, as the language is dying out across the rest of Cajun country.
+Today—generations after they resettled from their tradition homeland into Acadian lands of South Louisiana and intermarried with local Acadians—the Houma are regarded as keepers of Louisiana French, as the language is dying out across the rest of Cajun country.
 Historian Carl Brasseaux has noted: “The 1990 census indicated that approximately sixty percent of the Houma residing in Terrebonne Parish and almost fifty percent of the Lafourche Parish Houma over five years of age spoke Cajun French as their first language.
 Approximately twenty percent of the Houma in both parishes reported that they did ‘not speak English very well.’”

 In the twentieth century, the Houma struggled for political recognition.
-After facing racial discrimination and educational disadvantages in the first half of the century, the Houma in Terrebonne and Lafourche parishes strove, from the 1960s onward, to turn their communities into a unified political entity.
+After facing racial discrimination and educational disadvantages in the first half of the century, the Houma in Terrebonne and Lafourche Parishes strove, from the 1960s onward, to turn their communities into a unified political entity.
 In 1979 two tribal units—The Houma Tribes Inc. and the Houma Alliance—merged to create the United Houma Nation, Inc., which claimed descent from the historic Houma tribe.
 The state of Louisiana officially recognized the Houma nation in 1977; eight years later, the UHN submitted to the US Department of the Interior a petition for federal acknowledgement.
 Hopes that federal recognition would increase the tribe’s political power and land rights were dashed in 1994, when the department found that the Houma did not meet the criteria.
 To date, the UHN remains unrecognized by the federal government, but they have not given up the fight.
-Currently, the Houma community claims 17,000 members and continues to keep Native American traditions alive, proudly asserting their identity.
+Currently, the Houma community claims approximately 17,000 members and continues to keep Native American traditions alive, proudly asserting their identity.